All Episodes

 Yes.

-Courtney, I'd like to find out what happens if you're blind.
+Mr. Fritzer and Howell Courtney, I'd like to find out what happens if you're blind.

-Oh, very good!
+Oh, very good.

-Oh yeah, that is a good question.
+Oh, yeah, that is a good question.

-If you're blind, let me show you the evidence of near-death experiences.
+Let me show you the evidence of near-death experiences.

 Ray Moody reports a case in one of his books about a woman who was blind for 50 years.

-Now that is impressive.
+Now, that is impressive.

-Oh, we sure do, and that's very impressive.
+Oh, we sure do.

 I've got a question.